awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What kind of connections do Lightsail load balancers support?**
 Lightsail load balancers support HTTP and HTTPS connections\.

+**Do Lightsail load balancers support IPv6?**
+Lightsail load balancers created after January 12, 2021, operate in dual\-stack mode by default \(i\.e\., they accept client traffic over both IPv4 and IPv6 protocol\)\.
+IPv6 can be enabled on load balancers created before this date through a toggle on the Networking tab of the load balancer's management page\.
+IPv6 can be disabled on any load balancer using this toggle too\.

+**Do the instances behind a load balancer need to be IPv6 enabled to use the load balancer which is IPv6 enabled?**
+No\.
+Load balancers accept both IPv4 and IPv6 traffic, and seamlessly convert it to IPv4 when communicating with the instances in the backend\.
+Hence, instances behind a load balancer can either be dual\-stack or IPv4 only\.

 ## Content delivery network distributions<a name="amazon-lightsail-faq-cdn-distributions"></a>

 **What can I do with Lightsail CDN distributions?**